SymSoftSolutions/CWS-Prototype/docs/sprint_0/ux/interview-findings_future-requests.md

 #Future requests for prototype
 During our foster parent interview, Chris suggested several features to support foster parents and social workers.
-For the next phase of this project, we suggest the following features based on Chris' feedback:
+For the next phase of this project, we suggest the following based on Chris' feedback:

-##Calendar Feature
+##Calendar
 Scheduling required home visits and other appointments is an essential to both foster parents and social workers.
 A calendar feature can help social workers stay organized, and remind foster parents of their next meeting.

 ##Repository for Medical Documents